-Social workers completing this intermediate-to-advanced course receive 2 Clinical continuing education credits.
+Social Workers participating in this intermediate to advanced course will receive 2 Clinical continuing education clock hours.

 NetCE designates this continuing education activity for 1 NBCC clock hour.

 Individual State Behavioral Health Approvals

 In addition to states that accept ASWB, NetCE is approved as a provider of continuing education by the following state boards: Alabama State Board of Social Work Examiners, Provider #0515; Florida Board of Clinical Social Work, Marriage and Family Therapy and Mental Health, Provider #50-2405; Illinois Division of Professional Regulation for Social Workers, License #159.001094; Illinois Division of Professional Regulation for Licensed Professional and Clinical Counselors, License #197.000185; Illinois Division of Professional Regulation for Marriage and Family Therapists, License #168.000190.